ariellancer/Chat-Web-Android/README.md

 6. You will be directed to the first page, where you can either register as a new user or log in if you already have an account.

 7. After registration or login, you will be taken to the chat interface where you can start interacting with other users in real-time.

+# Android app

+### The First Page:
+wainting

+### The Second Page:
+wainting

+### The Third Page:
+wainting

+## How to Run

+To run the LOL-chat application, android version, follow these steps:

+1. Clone the project repository to your local machine.

+2. Open the terminal or command prompt and navigate to the servers directory.

+3. Install the required dependencies by running the following command: npm install.

+4. Start the application by running the following command: node app.js

+5. Once the server is running, open the android directory using Android Studio and run the program, either on an emulator or an Android phone.

+6. Change the IP in the settings (inside the login page) to match your current IP.
+If you are using an emulator, the ip should be defaulted to work with the emulator - 10.0.2.2

 ## Database